While the larger muscle groups of the back receive all the attention during training, the rhomboids are often overlooked and undertrained.

 Why Work Out Your Rhomboids?

-By incorporating targeted exercises for the rhomboids, you can enjoy various benefits, from improved posture to reduced risk of injury.
+On the other hand, by incorporating targeted exercises for the rhomboids, you can enjoy various benefits, from improved posture to a reduced risk of injury, based on a study published in the Journal of Physical Therapy Science .

-There are many science-backed benefits to training your rhomboids .
+Based on a Journal of Sports Science and Medicine study, there are many benefits to training your rhomboids .

 - Alleviating neck pain